 An Interview is a conversation between you and an employer.
 It is your chance to show an employer what you can do for the company and why they should hire you.

 - There are usually 2 -3 people on the interview panel.

 - They take about 30 – 45 minutes.

-- Typical Interviews structure includes – Introductions, Job Information, Interview Questions, Your Questions and finally Wrap up.
+- Typical Interviews structure includes – Introductions, Job Information, Interview Questions, Your Questions, and Wrap up.

-- If you are nervous, remember the interviewers will probably be nervous too!
+- If you are nervous, remember the interviewers will probably be scared too!

 - Find out all you can about the job and the company.
-Read the job information and have a look at the company website, or talk to someone who works there.
+Read the job information, look at the company website, or talk to someone who works there.
 This shows you’re interested in working there.

 - Have some answers prepared in advance.
-There are a few commonly used interview questions; for example, Tell me about yourself/current job, what are your strengths and weaknesses.
+There are a few commonly used interview questions; for example, Tell me about yourself/your current job and your strengths and weaknesses.

-- Please take a copy of your application/CV; it isn’t an exam, you don’t have to have it memorised.
+- Please take a copy of your application/CV; it isn’t an exam, you don’t have to memorise it.